 - Taurine which aids in drought and salt tolerance;

 - Glycine is a natural chelator and increases the uptake of many micronutrients;

-- Proline, leucine, isoleucine, and serine which are important for increasing drought, salt, and heat tolerance;
+- Proline, leucine, isoleucine, and serine are important for increasing drought, salt, and heat tolerance;

-- Lysine, glutamic acid, alanine, and proline which are involved in chlorophyll production and increase photosynthesis;
+- Lysine, glutamic acid, alanine, and proline are involved in chlorophyll production and increase photosynthesis;

 - Histidine, alanine, methionine, and proline are important for proper stomatal functions.